Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Abstract

 The (unweighted) \defn{point-separation} problem asks, given a pair of points $s$ and $t$ in the plane, and a set of candidate geometric objects, for the minimum-size subset of objects whose union blocks all paths from $s$ to $t$.
 Recent work has shown that the point-separation problem can be characterized as a type of shortest-path problem in a geometric intersection graph within a special lifted space.
 However, all known solutions to this problem essentially reduce to some form of APSP, and hence take at least quadratic time, even for special object types.

-In this work, we consider the unweighted form of the problem, for which we devise subquadratic approximation algorithms for many special cases of objects, including line segments and disks.
+Recent work has also given a conditional lower bound showing that, for many classes of objects, there is no $O(n^{\frac32-\varepsilon})$-time algorithm for this problem.
+We improve this lower bound under a different fine-grained hypothesis, to show that for the same classes of objects, there is no $O(n^{2-\varepsilon})$-time algorithm for this problem, rendering many of the prior algorithms tight up to sub-polynomial factors.
+We also show that this same lower bound applies to multiplicative $(1+\varepsilon)$-approximations.

+Our main results are positive: We bypass this barrier by instead considering additive $+1$ approximations, and multiplicative-additive $(1+\varepsilon,+1)$-approximations.
+That is, we produce solutions of size $\text{OPT}+1$ and $(1+\varepsilon)\text{OPT}+1$, respectively.
 In this paradigm, we are able to devise algorithms that are fundamentally different from the APSP-based approach.
-In particular, we will give Monte Carlo randomized additive $+1$ approximation algorithms running in $\lO(n^{\frac32})$ time for disks as well as axis-aligned line segments and rectangles, and $\lO(n^{\frac{11}6})$ time for line segments and constant-complexity convex polygons.
-We will also give deterministic multiplicative-additive approximation algorithms that, for any value $\varepsilon>0$, guarantee a solution of size $(1+\varepsilon)\text{OPT}+1$ while running in $\lO\left(\frac{n}{\varepsilon^2}\right)$ time for disks as well as axis-aligned line segments and rectangles, and $\lO\left(\frac{n^{4/3}}{\epsilon^2}\right)$ time for line segments and constant-complexity convex polygons.
+In particular, we give Monte Carlo randomized additive $+1$ approximation algorithms running in $\lO(n^{\frac32})$ time for disks, axis-aligned line segments and constant-complexity rectilinear polylines, and $\lO(n^{\frac{11}6})$ time for line segments and constant-complexity polylines.
+We will also give deterministic multiplicative-additive approximation algorithms that, for any value $\varepsilon>0$, guarantee a solution of size $(1+\varepsilon)\text{OPT}+1$ while running in $\lO\left(n/\varepsilon\right)$ time for disks, axis-aligned line segments and constant-complexity rectilinear polylines, and $\lO\left(n^{4/3}/\varepsilon\right)$ time for line segments and constant-complexity polylines.